Star Trek Online Awakening Brings New Saga

 Dive into Star Trek Online Awakening this September

 The game is growing better in terms of video game quality and fan service.
 The world in Star Trek Online is great for long time fans, and a great way to get into the world of the iconic series.
-The latest and hopefully most expansive addition to the game, Star Trek Online Awakening, goes live on September 10th!
+The latest and hopefully most expansive addition to the game, Star Trek Online Awakening, goes live on September 10th, but in the meantime, why not play some Pokémon Go!

 Featured image via Cryptic Studios